raphaelameaume/fragment/docs/guide/configuration.md

 }
 ```

-You can refer to [Vite's documentation](https://vitejs.dev/config/) to see the available options.
-The resolved configuration is merged with Fragment's own Vite configuration following the `mergeConfig` [strategy](https://vitejs.dev/guide/api-javascript.html#mergeconfig).
+Refer to [Vite's documentation](https://vitejs.dev/config/) for available configuration options.
+The final configuration is merged with Fragment's Vite setup using the `mergeConfig` [strategy](https://vitejs.dev/guide/api-javascript.html#mergeconfig).

 ## Config Intellisense

-Fragment ships with Typescript typings so you can leverage your IDE's intellisense with JSDoc type hints:
+Fragment includes TypeScript typings, allowing IDEs to provide Intellisense when using JSDoc type annotations:

 ```js
 /**
  * @type {import('fragment-tools').Config}
  */
  export default {

  }
  ```

- You can also use the `defineConfig` helper which will provide intellisense without the need for JSDoc annotations:
+ The `defineConfig` helper can also be used to enable Intellisense support without JSDoc annotations:

  ```js
  import { defineConfig } from 'fragment-tools';

  export default defineConfig({
    // ...
  })
  ```

+ ## TypeScript support

  Fragment also supports TypeScript config files with `fragment.config.ts`.